openfootball/openfootball.github.io/index.md

 ## License {#license}

 The `football.db` schema, data and scripts are dedicated to the public domain.
-Use it as you please with no restrictions whatsoever.
+Use as you please with no restrictions whatsoever.

 {% include questions.md %}